PDXPythonPirates/pyrate-stocks/README.md

       # Stop container running
       $ docker stop <ContainerID>

-* After edits are madeto the application, rebuild the container image with the build command and run the container again (see [Download Docker, Build Image, Run Container](https://github.com/PDXPythonPirates/pyrate-stocks/tree/eng/docker#download-docker-build-image-run-container) for commands).
+* **Rebuild & Run Container:** After edits are made to the application, rebuild and run the container via the docker build and run commands.

 ## **Features**